Byont-Ventures/hackathon/backend/README.md

 ## Challenge 1 - Hello World!

-Take a look at the `smart-contracts` folder.
+Take a look at the `contracts` folder.
 Here, you will see a folder for every challenge.
 Within each folder, you will find two sub-folders:

 - `src` => Contains all the actual smart contracts
 - `tests` => Contains the test files for those contracts